Rocky5/XBMC4Gamers/Mod Files/scripts/XBMC4Kids Extras/480p Game Loaders/ReadMe.txt

 	-	Max Payne - Screen is oversized. ( works fine if screen size is set to normal )

 -- Other Issues
+	-	Dennou Taisen DroneZ - Won't unscramble in HD.
 	-	Men of Valor - Restarts the game when selecting a mission.
-	-	Pirates of the Carribean - Won't unscramble in HD even when launched from evox.
+	-	Pirates of the Caribbean - Won't unscramble.

 -- Freezing on Load
 	-	Curse: The Eye of Isis - Freezes on load.